Pranshul-cloud/CredWise-Lending-Insights-Customer-Behavior-Analysis/README.md

 * Almost all states saw a significant spike in **2013**, indicating a strong growth year compared to **2012**, **2014**, and **2015**.
 For example, **CA** went from **$6M** in **2012** to **$21M** in **2013**.
 * After the **2013 peak**, **revenues** declined in **2014** and **2015** for all states.
 This may indicate market saturation or external factors affecting revenue.
 * **GA**, **IL**, **MN**, **VA** consistently have the **lowest figures**, even during the **2013 peak**.
 These could be target states for performance improvement initiatives.

+  ---

+  ## Recomendations:

+**1**  Loan Portfolio Performance Analysis
+Since 2015 showed the lowest interest rates (12.99%) and declining loan disbursements, the Company should focus on improving loan volume rather than depending on higher         margins.This can be donw by:
+                              * Expanding Credit Outreach
+                              * Introducing Introducing differentiated loan products(Education Loans , SME Loans)
+                              * Strengthening customer acquisition through partnerships and digital channels.
+                              *